jberthy39/Not_So_Basic_Arduino/README.md

 ### Wiring Diagram
 ![new ping]()

+### Problems
+- I had difficulty downloading the NewPing library and learning how to access the functions.
+But after asking google and Mr. H a couple of questions, it was much easier to understand and I figured out how to include it into my code.

 ### Lesson(s) Learned
 - I learned that sometimes, libraries are essential to you code.
 When using a library, you shorten your code and make it easier to understand.
 Instead of huge blocks of code throughout your page, you have functions or other ways that simplify your code to make it more understandable.
 (No one wants to read through a 9th grader's code that is over 100 lines long.)